opendcs/opendcs/docs/source/start-software.rst

    OpenDCS does not support or recommend "updates-in-place". `main-nightly` is used here for convenience.
    If you will be regularly testing nightly builds either name the folder with the current date or simply delete the existing folder.
-Configuration is now stored automatically in the user directory.
+Configuration is stored in the user directory, separate from the install directory.

 What do I need to edit/configure for my set-up?
 ===============================================